"Between Life and Death in the Hürtgen Forest"

 Nearly lost amid the towering pines of the Hürtgen Forest, a slender thread of rutted road, muddy from the cold October rains, rises between a slight, battle-scarred clearing and a burned out concrete pillbox.
 Confronted by a wall of dark gray shale, the road abruptly turns left and climbs another rock formation before if disappears from sight at the top of the hill.
 This cold, thick, forbidding terrain favors the defender, and challenges the resolve of the attackers, even the most experienced among them.

 To the left side of the road, a battalion aid station of the 28th Infantry Division's 110 Regiment is wedged amidst the trees and rain-filled trenches of the recently (and perhaps temporarily) overcome German defenses.
-Fourteen medics and litter-bearers take advantage of a brief lull in the desperate fighting.
+A dozen medics and litter-bearers take advantage of a brief lull in the desperate fighting.

 On the other side of the road, atop a slight rise, the pillbox sits like a pockmarked skull with nothing but blackness behind its vision slits.
 On the slope between the slate wall and the pillbox, tarps cover six bodies.
 The seventh is making his way to a GMC 2.5 ton truck, carried on a stretcher by two black enlisted men from the quartermaster's segregated graves registration team.
 There's not much room on the truck.
 A heavy canvas tarp covers the bodies that rise to the tops of the braced walls.
 Clearly, this will be the last pick-up on this run.

-The wounded soldier atop the jeep is from DML's German medical corps set.The medic who has officially transferred the dead to their new keepers leans against the pick-up truck, oblivious to the intonations of the chaplain.
-He's heard it too far often and could recite it in his sleep, if he could get any.
-Now he's distracted by a commotion on the oozing brown road, a rueful grimace on his face.
+A medic, who has officially transferred the dead to their new keepers, leans against the truck, oblivious to the intonations of the chaplain.
+He's heard it too far often and could recite it in his sleep.
+If he could get any.
+But now he's distracted by a commotion on the oozing brown road, a rueful grimace on his face.

 As a long line of foot soldiers follow the troop-laden M3A1 halftrack churning up the slope to the top of the formation, a knot of men have paused at the base of the slope.
 Some look up at the tarp-covered mounds.
 They knew these men.
 They fought beside them.
 They heard their cries, saw them fall.
 Now they have to go back up there and try to finish this ugly business.
 "What is the point?" one of them shouts at his sergeant, who resolutely points him to the top of the hill.